[This Talk event has been postponed from 29 Feb to 27 June 2020 in view of the recent development in nCoV outbreak.]

 Is your dog suffering from mobility issues?
 Mobility and pain can often be managed through physiotherapy.
 Quality of life as a result can be regained.

-Want to know more about the different types of mobility issues, the different rehabilitation strategies and how best to managed them at home?
+Join us and learn about the different types of mobility issues, the different rehabilitation strategies and how best to managed them at home.

 Hip dysplasia, cruciate ligament disease and patella luxation explained.
 What are some rehabilitation strategies to manage these conditions?